 Subcontracted activity is a fundamental part of PTP’s provision.
 The quality of the provision will be monitored and managed through our existing IQA processes and procedures.
 This policy positions subcontracted provision as a core part of our activity to enable continuous improvements in the quality of teaching and learning for both PTP and its subcontractors.
 This will be achieved through the sharing of effective practice across the supply chain, for example through the Self-Assessment Report process.

 In compliance with the Education and Skills Funding Agency and other agency funding rules that apply, PTP will publish its current subcontracting fees and charges policy and actual end-of-year subcontracting fees and charges on its website.
 This will only relate to full provision subcontracting and will not include the delivery of a service as part of the delivery of a programme (for example, buying the delivery of part of an Apprenticeship framework or outreach support).

 PTP will ensure all actual and potential subcontractors have sight of this policy and any other relevant documents.

 ADMINISTRATION AND SUPPORT FEE

-The typical percentage retained is between 15% and 20% of all funding drawn down against the provision delivered.
+An agreed percentage will be retained by PTP of all funding drawn down against the provision delivered.
 Each subcontractor’s performance will be measured during a contractual year against a set of performance criteria, as detailed in the Subcontract Agreement, which will determine the fee set for the subsequent 6 months.
-The fee will be reviewed in January each year and agreed accordingly.
+The fee will be reviewed in July each year and agreed accordingly.